Notary Public & Legal Support Network Blog

 3. that the date of the signing and oath/affirmation is correct.

-If, for example, the affiant is a witness, the notarized statment will be useful to you in your court case.
+If, for example, the affiant is a witness, the notarized statement will be useful to you in your court case.
 If the witness later changes his or her story, you can use the affidavit to show that the witness isn't credible as he or she swore to different facts before.
 This will usually get the witness impeached.
 In addition, if the witness admits that he or she lied in the affidavit taken before a notary public, perjury charges could be pressed against the witness.

 A Notary Public is a public servant commissioned to perform certain official acts prescribed by law.
 A knowledgeable Notary Public can be very useful to you, especially if you have a court case pending.